Kyle MacLachlan: 2010s

-In 2010, after four years of playing Orson Hodge, MacLachlan decided to quit Desperate Housewives as he found the commute from his home in New York City to the set in Los Angeles increasingly difficult since becoming a father in 2008.
+In 2010, after four years of playing Orson Hodge, MacLachlan decided to leave Desperate Housewives as he found the commute from his home in New York City to the set in Los Angeles increasingly difficult since becoming a father in 2008.
 However, he returned as a guest star in 2012 for season eight, the final season of Desperate Housewives.
-He also guest starred as George "The Captain" Van Smoot in season 6, 8 and 9 of How I Met Your Mother from 2010 until 2014.
+He also guest starred as George "The Captain" Van Smoot in seasons six, eight and nine of How I Met Your Mother, from 2010 until 2014.
 He would reprise the role in the first season of the spinoff How I Met Your Father in 2022.

 From 2011 to 2018, he played the role of Mayor of Portland, Oregon, in the IFC comedy Portlandia.
-After the end of the short-lived 2012 series Made in Jersey where he starred as lawyer Donovan Stark, he was cast as a guest star in The Good Wife.
 In 2013 and 2014 he appeared as prosecutor Josh Perotti in four episodes of The Good Wife.
-In 2014 and 2015 he appeared in the Marvel Cinematic Universe television series Marvel's Agents of S.H.I.E.L.D. as supervillain Calvin Zabo / The Doctor.
+In 2014 and 2015 he appeared in the Marvel Cinematic Universe television series Agents of S.H.I.E.L.D. as villain Calvin Johnson / The Doctor.
 In 2015, he voiced Riley Anderson's father in the Pixar animated feature Inside Out.
-In January 2015, it was announced that MacLachlan would return as Special Agent Dale Cooper for the new limited television series Twin Peaks, which debuted on May 21, 2017.
-In an interview, MacLachlan said he doesn't understand all of Twin Peaks and that fans understand it much more than him.
+In January 2015, it was announced that MacLachlan would return as Special Agent Dale Cooper for the new limited television series Twin Peaks: The Return, which debuted on May 21, 2017.
+In an interview, MacLachlan said he doesn't understand all of Twin Peaks, and that fans understand it much more than him.

-In 2018, MacLachlan starred as the main antagonist Isaac Izard in the fantasy-horror family film The House with a Clock in its Walls.

-Awards

-MacLachlan has won a Golden Globe Award for Best Actor – Television Series Drama (1990) and was nominated for the Golden Globe Award for Best Actor – Miniseries or Television Film in 2017, for playing the role of Dale Cooper in Twin Peaks.
-He has also been nominated for two Emmy Awards for Twin Peaks.